_edited.png)

 -

-Boat name, Angler name, Species, time of release
+Boat name, species, and time of release

 COMMUNICATION